Jesewe/cs2-triggerbot/README.md

 ## Features
 - **Automatic Trigger**: Fires your weapon when an enemy is detected under your crosshair.
 - **Configurable Trigger Key**: Configure a keyboard key or mouse button (`x1` or `x2`) as the trigger via the GUI or `config.json` file.
-- **Configurable Delays**: Set minimum and maximum shot delays for more natural shooting behavior.
+- **Configurable Delays**: Set minimum, maximum, and post-shot delays for more natural shooting behavior.
 - **Attack Teammates Option**: Toggle friendly fire with a checkbox in the GUI.
 - **Offsets and Client Data**: Automatically fetches the latest offsets and client data from remote sources.
 - **Logging**: Detailed logs are saved in `%LOCALAPPDATA%\Requests\ItsJesewe\crashes\tb_logs.log`.